Abhilasha-222/Two-Pass-Assembler/README.md

 2. There should be no space between label and “:”.
 3. For opCode with no operands like CLA, 8 “0”s will be added after opCode

-# Sample Input/Output:

 # Sample Input-
 ![Input](https://user-images.githubusercontent.com/94596235/200107287-5f60ab93-6386-4088-be10-e0ebedd02dcc.png)
 # Sample Output-
 ![Output](https://user-images.githubusercontent.com/94596235/200107295-6ca81929-f6c0-4dfa-8e34-b9cd402c7d41.png)
 # Execution Process:
 1. Put assembly language code in a file named inputACode.txt in the same directory as the python file.
 2. Run from terminal using :
-3.
 ![file-name](https://user-images.githubusercontent.com/94596235/200107358-315adc4e-9435-4dd1-a1af-5ee4cdb3b302.png)
 3. Output machine code is stored in OutputMCode.txt
 # Errors Reported: